Thaddeus-Maximus/thaddeus-maximus.github.io/_posts/marblemachine.md

 .. ad infinatum :)

 If you're interested in one, let me know!
-I'm thinking of making a batch of these soon.
+I'm thinking of making a batch of these soon, probably at around $450 apiece.

 Features both a 5V barrel jack input and a 3xAA battery 'backup'.
 A small toggle switch on the back turns it on/off.
 The pusher is powered by a miniature DC gearmotor running a scotch yoke.